 - Accident Benefits: If you or your passenger becomes injured while on the road from an accident, you will be covered with this insurance.

-Leibel Insurance offers motorcycle insurance for Toronto, Mississauga, Ottawa, London and Etobicoke.
+Leibel Insurance offers motorcycle and other auto insurance options for Toronto, Mississauga, Ottawa, London, and Etobicoke.
 Our insurance rates cannot be beat!
 Contact us today for your motorcycle quote today at https://ligroup.ca/personal/motorcycle-insurance/ or call us at 1-866-484-8880.

 For Your Sake, Don’t Wait!